 Jason Alba: Jason has three blogs but the JibberJobber blog is the one that rings true with job seekers.
 As a former job seeker who transformed his job search into a career helping job seekers worldwide.
 Jason and I finally met in New Orleans in 2010 after being friends for about 4 years via the career industry groups.
 His JibberJobber career management tool and his LinkedIn DVD both play a critical role in the full services Design Resumes offers to job seekers.

 Melissa Cooley: Melissa found my blog in 2009 and met me on Twitter.
-She has been to Wausau to discuss career marketing twice, coming to share ideas and allow us to get to know each other from a different angle than social media.
+She has been to Wausau to discuss career marketing many times, coming to share ideas and allow us to get to know each other from a different angle than social media.
 Her blog is filled with perceptive posts on job search and she helps lead job seekers through the maze of information.

 Jim Connolly: Early in my blog reading days, I found Jim’s Marketing Blog.
 I read, absorbed, and learned until one day I downloaded Jim’s Motivational Master Class and was even more sold on the value he offered.
 In December 2009, I sent him an e-mail to ask if possibly I could be one of his clients.
 This began what has been an amazing journey.
 Jim’s marketing advice has created opportunities for me that I never would have reached with the methods I was using for marketing Design Resumes.
 Patient and funny, Jim has taught me real ways of using marketing that work better than anything I could have learned in college.